 Originally published on April 9, 2019

 Solid gold is a term used to refer to various designations of karat gold.
-Pure 24k gold is actually too soft and weak to be used for jewelry production, thus the creation of gold alloys.
-Technically speaking an alloy is a mixture of metals (ex.: gold + silver + copper).
+Pure 24k gold is too soft to be used for jewelry, thus the creation of gold alloys.
+Technically speaking an alloy is a mixture of metals (example: gold + silver + copper).

 14k and 18k are the most commonly used in jewelry production.
 14k gold is comprised of fourteen parts (58%) 24k gold and ten parts (42%) other metals.
 18k gold is compromised of eighteen parts (75%) 24k and 6 parts (25%) other metals.
 The other metals added to gold help strengthen it and can dictate the color (i.e. yellow, rose and white).